 Ian: What were your commanders telling you about what your position was going to be after reunification?.

-Steffen: Yeah so that was again something that I had discussed with my friend because I didn’t have that much memory about this.
+Steffen: Yeah so that was again something that I had discussed with my friend because I did not have that much memory about this.
 But apparently the unification treaty actually ruled that everyone who was serving four or less years would be taken over into the Bundeswehr if they wanted to.
 That was the kind of rule and everybody was going for more would be under very close scrutiny.
 And I think only very few of these people were being offered to continue in the Bundeswehr.
 I know some did but certainly not the majority and I think anything from major even upwards was also not at least not taken over in general.
 Maybe some individuals but not in general so there was it unfolded I think during summer or so that it was clear that I could stay if I wanted to.
-There was not a lot of details I believe we didn’t get any information about things like money or whatever else.
+There was not a lot of details I believe we did not get any information about things like money or whatever else.

 I think the only really strange thing that was going on was so we also received new uniforms before the 3rd of October when the Bundeswehr was taking over.
 All of the barracks and everything and so we received new battle dress and the beret and new boots actually much better boots than we had before.
 Everybody was getting a pocket knife which was also very funny to see that and it was also by the way this was also a signal right.
 In the NVA you were always under the impression that nobody's trusting you at least not from the higher ups there was always this like.
 I talked about the ammunition before right it was probably for security reasons that you were only handed out ammunition at the very last moment.
 Even if it was for educational purposes but maybe it was also for the reason that nobody trusted you right so that's for sure.
 And then you get into this Bundeswehr thing and the very first thing they give you is maybe not the biggest knife but at least something that is more than you ever had in GDR time.